-Caney didn’t even know his friend had a brother until he saw the familiar last name in the obituary section of the newspaper and made the connection.
-At the wake, Daniel learned this 37-year-old man died of colon cancer before he was even old enough to have had a doctor recommend a colonoscopy.
+Daniel Caney didn’t even know his friend had a brother until he saw the familiar last name in the obituary section of the newspaper and made the connection.

-This death was an awakening for Caney.
-It got him on the phone to his doctor to schedule the procedure he’d been putting off for nine years.
+The death was a wake-up call for Caney.
+In fact, it made him call his doctor to schedule the test he’d been putting off for nine years.
 At 59, Caney had his first colonoscopy and learned he had colon cancer.

 “I went to the follow up appointment after the procedure with my sister, Mary.
 I wasn’t even going to go,” Caney says.
 “I figured everything was fine.
 We both were so shocked when the nurse came out and said, ‘I’m sorry to give you the bad news.
 Your polyp was cancerous.’
 I’m thinking right away, this is bad.”

-It required an extra colonoscopy to switch surgeons mid-process—Tyler did her own testing to locate the cancerous growth, but Caney said it was well worth it to have Tyler and her expertise on his side.
-“The robotic surgery made it a lot easier,” he says.
+Caney needed another colonoscopy to switch to Baystate because Dr. Tyler need to complete her own testing to locate the cancerous growth.
+Caney said it was worth it to have Dr. Tyler and her expertise on his side.
+“The robotic surgery made it a lot easier,” he explains.
 “The healing time was a lot faster.”

-After the surgery, Caney took five weeks off to rest and recover before he returned to his job—painting cars at Fathers & Sons, a car dealership in West Springfield.
+After the surgery, Caney took time off to rest and recover before returning to his job—painting cars at Fathers & Sons, a car dealership in West Springfield.

-Even before Caney had his surgery, his experience inspired his twin sister, his brother, and his friends to all have colonoscopies—and all received clean reports.
-They all share Caney’s story now, as the lesson is such a good one.
+Even before Caney had his surgery, his experience inspired his twin sister, his brother, and his friends to have colonoscopies.
+All received clean reports, and all pass along Caney’s story to their network of friends.

-“Dan is an inspiration because he didn’t just use his experience to get his cancer taken care of; now he makes a point to care about friends, family, and acquaintances by spreading the word about the importance of getting a colonoscopy,” Tyler says.
-“If we all did this, we could successfully reduce the rate of colon and rectal cancer in our communities and across the country and the world.”
+“Dan is an inspiration.
+He didn’t just get his cancer taken care of and move on.
+He now makes a point to spread the word about the importance of getting a colonoscopy,” Dr. Tyler says.

-Tyler added that people should start having routine colonoscopies as soon as they turn 50, or sooner if they have symptoms such as rectal bleeding, change in bowel habits, or a family history of colon cancer.
+Dr. Tyler adds that people should begin having routine colonoscopies when they turn 50, or sooner if they have symptoms such as rectal bleeding, change in bowel habits, or a family history of colon cancer.

-“A colonoscopy is a chance to detect cancer and precancerous polyps and to stop cancer in its tracks,” she says.
-“Colon and rectal cancer is one of the most common cancers in our country, and colonoscopy is the best way to fight it right from the start.”
+“A colonoscopy is a chance to find cancer and precancerous polyps, and to stop cancer in its tracks,” she explains.
+“Colon and rectal cancer is one of the most common cancers in our country, and a colonoscopy is the best way to fight it.”

-The colonoscopy procedure is not as bad as people imagine, Caney adds.
-Before the first one, he says stayed home and watched Monday night football, drinking the prepping liquid as his beverage of choice.
+The colonoscopy procedure is not as bad as people imagine, Caney says.
+Before the first one, he says stayed home and watched Monday night football, drinking the prepping liquid.

 “I’m very grateful,” Caney says.
-“I didn’t even need to go back for chemo or radiation.
-That’s how good it was that I went when I did.
-It could have been stage four if I’d waited.”
+“I didn’t even need to have chemotherapy or radiation.
+That’s how good it was that I went for the test when I did.
+It could have become stage 4 if I’d waited.”

-Caney’s son Tim and his wife are expecting their first child, and Caney couldn’t be happier that he will be around to meet this new tiny loved one.
+Caney’s son Tim and his wife are expecting their first child, and Caney couldn’t be happier that he will be around to meet his grandchild.
 “I’m happy to be alive,” he says.
-“I think everybody is a little grateful over this.
-It’s a wake-up call for everybody: go at 50, when they tell you to.”
+“And my story should be a wake-up call for everybody: Start your colonoscopies at 50, when your doctor tells you to.”